licTomasPerez/Scientific-Computing-with-Python/Polygon-Area-Calculator/README.md

+## Boilerplate Polygon Area Calculator

+This is my commented attempted solution to FreeCodeCamp's Scientific-Computing With Python's fourth project: Polygon Area Calculator

 ### Assignment

 In this project you will use object oriented programming to create a Rectangle class and a Square class.
 The Square class should be a subclass of Rectangle and inherit methods and attributes.